Apricot-S/mjai-manue-go/README.md

 Licensed under the [New BSD License](LICENSE) (3-Clause BSD License).

+## Copyright and Attribution

+This project is a Go port of [mjai-manue](https://github.com/gimite/mjai-manue), originally created by [Hiroshi Ichikawa](https://github.com/gimite).

-This project includes the following files from the original mjai-manue project, which are licensed under the New BSD License.
-Full credit for these files goes to the original author, [Hiroshi Ichikawa](https://github.com/gimite).
+The following configuration files are copied from the original project and their copyright belongs to Hiroshi Ichikawa.
+These files are distributed under the New BSD License:

-Files used:

-- configs/danger_tree.all.json
+- `configs/danger_tree.all.json`
-- configs/game_stats.json
+- `configs/game_stats.json`
-- configs/light_game_stats.json
+- `configs/light_game_stats.json`